huawei-noah/SMARTS/ultra/docs/ultra_environments.md

 (its value can be found in `ultra.env.ultra_env`), `HEIGHT` is the height of the RGB image, and `WIDTH` is the width of the RGB image.
 4. ULTRA's Gym environment sets the `endless_traffic` flag to be False.
-This stops social vehicles from teleporting back to their starting position once completion of mission route.
+This stops social vehicles from teleporting back to their starting position once they complete their mission route.

 ULTRA's RLlib environment differs in one way from SMARTS' RLlibHiWayEnv:
 1. ULTRA's RLlib environment takes a `scenario_info` key as part of its config.
 This